 You can easily spend hours wandering this park and exploring the different sights within it.
 Even if you’re short on time in Madrid, I highly recommend this be part of your itinerary.

 Ahhh… flamenco.
-Flamenco is a style of music with roots from southern Spanish folklore.
+Flamenco is a style of music with roots in southern Spanish folklore.
 It is typically music, song, and dance, and a beautiful art form known as uniquely Spanish that is enjoyed around the world.
-Flamenco is believed to have been originated in Andalusia, Spain and dates back to at least the mid-1700s.
+Flamenco is believed to have originated in Andalusia, Spain, and dates back to at least the mid-1700s.

 Flamenco is usually shown late at night, and showings are often at ten and even midnight.
 So, go to your room to take a nap if you must, but definitely see it when you’re in Spain.

-Seville may be the home of and originator of flamenco but it’s alive and well in Madrid.
-There are some tourist-stype places to go and there are some smaller local places as well.
+Seville may be the home of an originator of flamenco but it’s alive and well in Madrid.
+There are some tourist-type places to go and there are some smaller local places as well.
 Either way, you’ll be impressed with the show of emotion, volatility, and talent.

 3 Days in Madrid: Day 3

-Day 3 of your 3 days in Madrid tour is a focus on the museums and culture of Madrid, starting with a visit to Madrid (and Spain’s!) most famous museum, the Prado.
+Day 3 of your 3 days in Madrid tour is a focus on the museums and culture of Madrid, starting with a visit to Madrid’s (and Spain’s!) most famous museum, the Prado.